Boxing Glove Cholla

 Yes

-Boxing Glove Cholla is a crested variety of Opuntia fulgida (Jumping Cholla) native to the Sonoran Desert.
-It gets it's common name because the crested pads resemble boxing gloves.
-The grey green pads are contorted or often concave.
-Some even forming wavy growth.
+Boxing Glove Cholla is a crested variety of Opuntia fulgida (Jumping or Jointed Cholla) native to the Sonoran Desert.
+It gets its common name because the crested pads resemble boxing gloves.
+The grey-green pads are contorted or often concave.
+Some even form wavy growth.
 It is slow growing but can reach 3-5 feet tall by 2-3 feet wide.
-Plant in well draining soil allowing it to dry our between watering.
+Plant in well draining soil allowing it to dry out between watering.

 Growing Plants in the Desert — Important Information